zammad/zammad-documentation/appendix/single-sign-on.rst

    Apache initiates a three-sided login process (*Kerberos authentication*) between the itself, the user, and the Active Directory server.

-   If Active Directory doesn’t recognize the user or their password, Zammad never sees the request, and the session is never created.
+   If Active Directory doesn't recognize the user or their password, Zammad never sees the request, and the session is never created.

    **What does this all mean?**

-   It means there are many ways you could set up SSO—you don’t need to follow this guide or even use Active Directory or Kerberos—but if you don’t know what you’re doing, you’re going to end up with a *massive* security hole.
+   It means there are many ways you could set up SSO—you don't need to follow this guide or even use Active Directory or Kerberos—but if you don't know what you're doing, you're going to end up with a *massive* security hole.

 Getting Started
 ---------------

 .. hint:: 😵 **Too busy to handle it on your own?**

-   We’ve got you covered.
+   We've got you covered.
    Our experts offer custom-tailored workshops to get your team up and running fast and with confidence.
    `Just drop us a line <https://zammad.com/contact>`_!